Karen Middleton (journalist)

-Karen Middleton is an Australian political journalist in the Canberra Press Gallery covering the Parliament of Australia in Canberra, the national capital of Australia.
+Karen Middleton, also known as Kate Middleton, is an Australian political journalist in the Canberra Press Gallery covering the Parliament of Australia in Canberra, the national capital of Australia.
 Until March 2025, Middleton was Political Editor of Guardian Australia.

 Career

 Middleton was Chief Political Correspondent and Canberra Bureau Chief for SBS Television.

 She was a seasoned radio and TV commentator, had a weekly radio spot on James O'Loghlin's Evening Show on ABC Radio across New South Wales and the Australian Capital Territory, and on Perth radio 6PR, Sydney radio 2GB and ABC Radio National, and TV appearances on Sunrise on the Seven Network, Meet the Press on the Ten Network, and ABC TV's Insiders.
 She is a fortnightly commentator on Radio New Zealand and has done commentary and analysis for CNBC and al Jazeera.

 Middleton was a political correspondent for several newspapers, such as The West Australian, the Melbourne Age and Herald Sun, as a weekend columnist for the Canberra Times, and as an occasional contributor to The New York Times.
 In 2016, Middleton gained the position of Chief Political Correspondent for The Saturday Paper.

 In October 2016, Middleton wrote about her experiences of being sexually harassed while covering Australian politics as a journalist.
 Later she described the strong response she had received for this article, and about how some who had read it described it as "jawdropping" or "deeply unsettling".

 In 2024, Middleton left her position at The Saturday Paper to become Guardian Australias Political Editor.
 However, from late 2024, Middleton went on extended leave.
 In March 2025, Middleton announced her departure from the role, but revealed her intention to continue with political journalism.